nebula2/abp-pdf-with-scryber/docs/POST.md

-# Generate PDF's in an ABP Framework Project using scryber.core
+# Generate PDF's in an ABP Framework Project using Scryber.Core

 In this article, we'll create a basic application with blazor-server for UI to demonstrate how generating PDF's can be implemented in an ABP project.
-To archieve this, we will use [scryber.core](https://github.com/richard-scryber/scryber.core).
+To archieve this, we will use [Scryber.Core](https://github.com/richard-scryber/scryber.core).

 For the sake of simplicity I will reduce everything to the bare minimum just so that you get a picture of how everything works together.
 PDF's will be generated server side.
 This post will show how to download the generated PDF file.
 If you are using a different UI layer, you just need to implement your download a bit different.